stefanoborini/book-the-software-company/01-the-software-company.md

 - As above, the fact that these issues are constantly added to the milestones means that it's pretty much impossible to know how far we are from reaching the goal.
 - It's often unclear who is the expert in this or that technology if one has a problem with it.
 - The illness policy makes people come to work while sick, spreading the illness and reducing productivity.
-- extremely uncomfortable tables, both for height, and for transmission of vibrations between employees.
 - the production pipeline is constantly interrupted due to poor forward thinking. e.g. in the decision on how to present multiple tracks in the alignment view and which code should be responsible for it, these things should already be discussed and ready for the beginning of the milestone.
 There's no product owner responsible for this high level decision.
 - bad management of the issue tracker. keep pushing non-milestone tasks from milestone to milestone, instead of leaving them for slack time after the release.
 The issue list for a milestone should contain what it's expected from the customer for that iteration, that is, the goals (user story), plus the individual tasks on how to achieve that.
 This way we can know how far we are from customer completion.
 - It's not always clear who is doing what, when.
 - Complexity for the sake of complexity.
 Inability to keep things simple and lean.
 - solving big problems without addressing user-centric fundamental (e.g. installation)
 - members enter and exit the team on-demand without any minimal planning/expected need.

-1. Do you have and use whiteboards?

-Software development requires communication and brainstorming.
-Software management requires keeping track of tasks.
-The whiteboard is the perfect tool to satisfy both needs.
-You can't brainstorm on a piece of paper, and if you like SCRUM methodologies you need a surface for you task stickers.

-A technology company that does not provide whiteboards is seriously limiting its employees ability to communicate and describe abstract concepts in easy to grasp, easy to remember pictures.
-I would think twice accepting a job in any company that does not have whiteboards.

 2. Do you invest in your own tools?